 It doesn’t seem the case that anyone blames God, though.
 It seems like they blame this individual for the logical search for another way to be healed.
 I know that logic and theism are sometimes in complete opposition, but it seems so obvious to me.
 Now, to be fair, a point is made that the faith healing church is a “bad church”, but I find the belief system as a whole negative, and that doesn’t seem to come up at all, which I was troubled by.

-It’s at this juncture that I wanted to mention that the director, Ryan Callaway, also made a movie called One Dark Winter.
+It’s at this juncture that I wanted to mention that the director, Ryan Callaway, also made a movie called One Winter Night.
 Now, I’ve not seen it, but I have been tempted – it apparently deals with an Orthadox Jewish mother and her daughters dealing with malevolent forces.
 The film is also on the longer side – according to IMDb it’s two hours and ten minutes – and the fact it also deals with characters of strong religious beliefs intrigues me.
 Based on this film, it may well be worth trying out.

 Back to The Demon’s Waltz, though, I want to make clear that while I have some issues with some of the characters’ positive attitudes toward Christianity, I don’t hold that against the movie.
 Obviously if some of these characters are Christian, they wouldn’t see things the same way I do, as I’ve been an atheist for most of my life.
 It’s just something that stuck out to me, and I wanted to point it out.